 Establishing the Sphinxkwartier as a place with plenty of space for culture fits well within the ambitions of the city council.
 In 2014 it was decided to invest in the Timmerfabriek and the former power plant - the so-called 'Ketelhuis'- at the Bassin.
 The plan was to turn these buildings into cultural hotspots with plenty of space for pop concerts and (arthouse) cinema.
 Nowadays, the Muziekgieterij has been converted into a fully-fledged pop stage with two pop venues (350 and 1,100 guests), a recording studio and rehearsal spaces.
 At Lumière Cinema, visitor numbers have been growing steadily since its opening in 2016.
 From day one, both Muziekgieterij and Lumière were crowd pleasers in the Sphinxkwartier.
 All in all, it can be said that this 'cultural hotspot' is gaining momentum by the day.
 This is also evident from the growing number of requests for (cultural) events in the Sphinxkwartier.

-Binnentuin: a courtyard for everyone
+Richie Backfireplein: a square for everyone

 Sphinxkwartier in pictures